-The Anti-Lock Brake System includes an amber ABS warning light.
-When the light is illuminated, the Anti-Lock Brake System is not functioning.
+The Anti-lock Brake System includes an amber warning light.
+When the light is illuminated, the Anti-lock Brake System is not functioning.
 The system reverts to standard non-anti-lock brakes.
-Turning the ignition OFF and ON again may reset the Anti-Lock Brake System 5 if the fault detected was only momentary.

-Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to an accident.
+Pumping of the anti-lock brakes will diminish their effectiveness and may lead to an accident.
 Pumping makes the stopping distance longer.
 Just press firmly on your brake pedal when you need to slow down or stop.